anam-aj/edx/CS50p/pset9FinalProject/README.md

     It has the choices for menu options stored as a list.
 It fetches menu items from list, enumerates them and then generate and print a nicely colored formatted menu to user.

 #### fetch_list:
     Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and then generate one string per task contianing the task-number, task-detail and task-status.
-Returns a list containg of such strings.
+Returns a list containing all tasks as such formatted strings.

 #### open_list:
     Check if there is a saved file for 'ToDolist' and load it.
 If not fount instantiate a new 'ToDoList'.

 #### save_list:
     Saves the user generated 'ToDoList' for persistant usage.
-It uses pickle module to
+It uses pickle module to save the file for future retrieval.

 #### wrap_text:
     Helps other function by formatting text.
 Takes two arguments 'text' and 'color'.It colorize the supplied text in the given colour and put it in a 'box' for better visibility and readability.